On extensions for gentle algebras: Background

 \subsection{Gentle algebras}

 Throughout, $\kk$ will be an algebraically closed field.
 We recall the following definition from \cite{AS}.

-\begin{definition} A finite-dimensional $\kk$-algebra $\Lambda$ is \emph{gentle} if it is Morita equivalent to a bound path algebra $\kk Q/I$, where $Q$ is a quiver and $I$ an admissible ideal in $\kk Q$ such that \begin{enumerate} \item for each vertex $i \in Q_0$ there are at most two arrows starting at $i$ and at most two arrows ending at $i$; \item for each arrow $a \in Q_1$ there is at most one arrow $b$ with $ba \notin I$ and at most one arrow $c$ with $ac \notin I$; \item for each arrow $a \in Q_1$ there is at most one arrow $b$ with $ba \in I$ and at most one arrow $c$ with $ac \in I$; \item the ideal $I$ is generated by length-two monomial relations. \end{enumerate} \end{definition}
+\begin{definition} A finite-dimensional $\kk$-algebra $\Lambda$ is \emph{gentle} if it is Morita equivalent to a bound path algebra $\kk Q/I$, where $Q$ is a quiver and $I$ an admissible ideal in $\kk Q$ such that \begin{enumerate} \item for each vertex $i \in Q_0$ there are at most two arrows starting at $i$ and at most two arrows ending at $i$; \item for each arrow $a \in Q_1$ there is at most one arrow $b$ with $e(a) = s(b)$ and such that $ba \notin I$ and at most one arrow $c$ with $e(c)= s(a)$ and such that $ac \notin I$; \item for each arrow $a \in Q_1$ there is at most one arrow $b$ with $e(a) = s(b)$ and such that $ba \in I$ and at most one arrow $c$ with $e(c)= s(a)$ and such that $ac \in I$; \item the ideal $I$ is generated by length-two monomial relations. \end{enumerate} \end{definition}

 From now on $\Lambda = \kk Q/I$ will be a gentle algebra.